 Hagerman Fossil Beds fall on the driving route connecting the state capital Boise and Twin Falls.
 It is a hotbed for fossils from the Pliocene epoch.
 You can peek at a slice of the history of our planet through abundant fossils found here.

 Here, you will find fossils of camels, mastodons, saber-tooth cats, prehistoric dogs, and more.
 The area is said to be the place where modern horses evolved.
-You can find clear remnants of prehistoric horses.
-These fossils are housed in the Visitor Centre.
+These fossils are housed in the Visitor Center where you can explore the natural history of the area.

 City of Rocks is an enormous granite rock formation in south-central Idaho.
 This natural wonder is world-renowned among rock-climbing enthusiasts.
 They enjoy great popularity among bikers, hikers, photographers, and bird watchers as well.